star-whale/starwhale/README.md

 👏 Now, you have completed the fundamental steps for Starwhale standalone.

-Let's go ahead and finish tutorial on the on-premises instance.
+Let's go ahead and finish the tutorial on the on-premises instance.

 ## MNIST Quick Tour for on-premises instance